TPTBusiness/TPT/README.md

 Extend the script for live trading by integrating a binance_client (see CCXT documentation).

-**Premium Models:The provided example_simulation.py is a demonstration script.
-For access to premium models with 25-30% win rates, drawdowns below 20%, and live trading capabilities, contact TPTBusiness@proton.me.**
+**Premium Models: The provided example_simulation.py is a demonstration script.
+For access to premium models with 40–60% win rates, drawdowns below 20%, and live trading capabilities, contact TPTBusiness@proton.me.**